Z-interpolation/IsoFlow/README.md

 # MRC_interpolator
-Inputs a MRC file, an interpolation factor (2, 4, ...) and an axis (X, Y or Z), and outputs an interpolated MRC file using the algorithm described in [*Optical Flow Driven Interpolation for Isotropic FIB-SEM Reconstructions*]().
+Inputs a MRC file, an interpolation factor '-f' (2, 4, ...) and an axis '-a' (X, Y or Z), and outputs an interpolated MRC file using the algorithm described in [*Optical Flow Driven Interpolation for Isotropic FIB-SEM Reconstructions*]().

 Example: